Our review articles earn a small amount of revenue from product purchases made through affiliate links

 • TETON BROS.
 Wind River Hoody 100g

-• patagonia Airshed Pro Pullover 100g
+• Patagonia Airshed Pro Pullover 100g

 • MONTANE Featherlite Packable Hooded Windproof Jacket 120g

-• Rab Vital Hoody 130g [Try on]
+• Rab Vital Hoody 130g [Tried on]

-The first three things I chose were as follows:
+The first three points I chose are:

-• patagonia Airshed Pro Pullover 100g
+• Patagonia Airshed Pro Pullover 100g

-Here's why I chose these three points.
+Here are the reasons why I chose these three points

-The first point is the EX Light Wind Parka, which I've been interested in for a long time, because it's an ultra-lightweight windshell.
-I had a hard time with the Zpacks' "Ventum Wind Shell," the mont-bell's "EX Light Wind Parka," and the Black Diamond's "Distance Wind Shell," but I chose the mont-bell's "EX Light Wind Parka" because of its incredible cost performance and ease of picking up.
+The first item, the EX Light Wind Parka, is an ultra-lightweight wind shell that I've been interested in for a long time.
+I was torn between the Zpacks Ventum Wind Shell, the Mont-Bell EX Light Wind Parka, and the Black Diamond Distance Wind Shell, but I ended up choosing the Mont-Bell EX Light Wind Parka because of its exceptional value for money and ease of use

-The third item, "Airshed Pro Pullover," is a unique windshell made from a combination of different materials, and I chose it because I wanted to check how it would go with fast packing and the contrast between it and the other two points was interesting.
+The third item, the Airshed Pro Pullover, is an unusual wind shell that combines different materials.
+I chose it because I wanted to see how it would work with fastpacking and because it would make an interesting contrast with the other two items

 Test environment and field test results